-This page provides you with instructions on how to extract data from PostgreSQL and load it into Azure SQL Data Warehouse.
+This page provides you with instructions on how to extract data from PostgreSQL and load it into Azure Synapse.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is PostgreSQL?

 PostgreSQL, also called Postgres, is an open source object-relational database management system that runs on all major operating systems.
 It's known for its stability and its ability to handle high volumes of transactions.

 Azure Synapse (formerly Azure SQL Data Warehouse) is a cloud-based petabyte-scale columnar database service with controls to manage compute and storage resources independently.
 It offers encryption of data at rest and dynamic data masking to mask sensitive data on the fly, and it integrates with Azure Active Directory.
 It can replicate to read-only databases in different geographic regions for load balancing and fault tolerance.

 Most people retrieve data from relational databases by writing SQL queries.
 If you're just looking to export data in bulk, however, you can use the command-line tool

 pg_dump to export data from a PostgreSQL database as a CSV file or a script that you can run to restore the database on any PostgreSQL server.

 Azure Synapse provides a multi-step process for loading data.
 After extracting the data from its source, you can move it to Azure Blob storage or Azure Data Lake Store.
 You can then use one of three utilities to load the data: